 Because they represent the heart of a business’s identity, a company’s logo can be best compared to a nation’s flag.
-As their main role comprises of quick identification, trust, loyalty and admiration, designing an emblem is an art that implies selecting the ideal fonts, colors, images and shapes to inspire and reveal the essence of your brand.
+As their main role comprises quick identification, trust, loyalty, and admiration, designing an emblem is an art that implies selecting the ideal fonts, colors, images, and shapes to inspire and reveal the essence of your brand.
 Let’s find out more about the principles behind developing an effective logo and the steps you should follow in the design process.

 The fundamental principles of logo design

 At first glance, coming up with a logo may appear a simplistic and quick process.
 More often than not, this false premise comes from the fact that many business owners are used to viewing the final product, rather than the steps involved in the design.
 However, a logo represents the result of a lengthy creative process, a procedure that must be able to convey a memorable message and that relies on 5 key elements:

 The number one rule in effective logo design is that it needs to be memorable.
 While not all web designers agree on this one, if you ask me the easiest way to make a logo unforgettable implies selecting a shape/image/color/font that is in accordance with the company’s industry niche.

 An appropriate logo means a logo that specifically addresses to its main audience.
 Consequentially, while it is perfectly natural and highly recommended to use multiple vivid colors on a logo addressing children, doing the same for a private clinic for example will generally leave a bad impression.